Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 This shampoo by Pattern is an incredible option.

-Since it contains ultra-nourishing ingredients like aloe vera, coconut oil, and honey (which is a naturally reparative additive).
+Since it contains ultra-nourishing ingredients like aloe vera, coconut oil, and honey (a naturally reparative additive).

-However, the main reason why we have this shampoo on this list is because it has a lightly clarifying formula that removes buildup and dirt from the strands and the scalp without compromising the moisture and hydration of your hair.
+However, the main reason we have this shampoo on this list is its lightly clarifying formula, which removes buildup and dirt from the strands and scalp without compromising your hair’s moisture and hydration.

 5. MATRIX A Curl Can Dream Shampoo